dauwhe/pdm/README.md

 - Audio to WPUB would involve YAML to JSON, and creating an HTML entry page with a link to the new manifest.

+- Any conversion to or from EPUB would ignore some less-used features of EPUB, such as multiple renditions, or archaic features like the NCX.
+We would not aim to preserver internal IDs in the package file.

 ## Packaging

- - The forthcoming? web packaging from google will have a dependency on WAM.
+ - The forthcoming(?)
+[Web Packaging](https://github.com/WICG/webpackage) spec from WICG will have a dependency on WAM.
 Having a WPUB manifest based on WAM will help.

  - A very simple ZIP + well-known location for manifest (or only one .yaml or .json file) seems to work for audio books, which don't need the additional complexity of OCF.